lmiller1990/testing-api-requests-vue/README.md

       ["SET_POST", {"userId": 1}]
     But it was not called.

 This is what we want.
 The test is failing for the right reason - a `SET_POST` mutation should have been committed, but was not.
-Update `actions.js` to actually make the API call:
+Update `store.js` to actually make the API call:

+//# master:src/store.js?b4564344ecd626d595cc2bf72d01a68c32a1d707

+Note we added `async` to the function, we we can use `await` on the axios API call.
+The test still fails with same error - we also need to prepend the action call in the test with `await`:

+//# master:tests/unit/actions.spec.js?b4564344ecd626d595cc2bf72d01a68c32a1d707

+Now we have two passing tests, including the default `HelloWorld` spec included in the project:

+PASS  tests/unit/actions.spec.js
+PASS  tests/unit/HelloWorld.spec.js

+Test Suites: 2 passed, 2 total
+Tests:       2 passed, 2 total
+Snapshots:   0 total
+Time:        1.333s, estimated 2s
+Ran all test suites.

+This is not ideal, though - we are hitting a real network, which makes the unit test slow and prone to failure.
+Luckily, Jest let's us mock dependencies, like `axios`, in a number of ways.
+Let's see how to do so with `jest.mock`.

+### Mocking Axios